Hill Annex State Park

 Hill Annex Mine State Park has no camping, no trails, and no other features that come with the classification as a ‘State Park’.
 The park was originally an Open Pit mine, between 1913 and 1978.

 It started out as a horse-powered operation, before transitioning to steam and electrical.
-The land was then sold to the Iron Range Resources and Rehabilitant Board for $1 and tours started.
+The land was then sold to the Iron Range Resources and Rehabilitation Board for $1 and tours started.
 The state made it an official state park in 1988.

-Getting to Hill Anne Mine State Park
+Getting to Hill Annex Mine State Park

 The Minnesota State Park is not more than a few miles off of the highway, through a small town that I can assume was built around the mine.